How to Dispose of Electronics in New York City (NYC)?

 Repair Instead of Replace

 When a device breaks, consider repairing it instead of buying a new one.
-Many electronics can be fixed with affordable replacement parts, reducing waste and saving money.
+Many electronic devices can be repaired with affordable replacement parts, reducing waste and saving money.
 Check if the manufacturer or a local repair shop offers repair services.

 Choose Sustainable Electronics